 Integrative monitoring and control framework based on software distributed shared memory non-locking model.

-Khalil, M.A., 2004.
+Khalil, MA, 2004.
 Integrative monitoring and control framework based on software distributed shared memory non-locking model.
 PhD, Nottingham Trent University.

 Preview